 The Commission has made clear that the "single area or region" requirement does not mandate that a system's operations be confined to a small geographic area or a single state.
 In considering size, the Commission has consistently found that utility systems spanning multiple states satisfy the single area or region requirement of the Act.
 (See, e.g., Entergy, supra, (approving power system covering portions of four states); Southern Co., HCAR No. 24579 (Feb.
 12, 1988); (approving power system covering portions of four states); New Century Energies, Inc., HCAR No. 26748 (Aug.
-1, 1997) (approving integrated system covering portions of five states)).
+1, 1997) (approving integrated system covering portions of five states); Northeast Utilities, HCAR No. 25114 (July 3, 1990) (approving formation of HEC Inc. to provide services to a single region consisting of New England and New York).